LuxMiranda/herms/Contributing.md

 - Make yummy recipes and eat them

 ### May require elbow grease
-- Use Brick (or a similar library) to make a more usable CLI
 - Sort by tag
 - Edit recipes
 - Unit conversions